New Light $H^\pm$ Discovery Channels at the LHC: Results

-Figure \ref{fig1} shows the production rates of the final states $2W+4b$ and $W+4b$ which come from processes involving top (anti)quarks and di-Higgs processes.
-In the left panel, we compare the signatures $\sigma^{h}_{h}(W+4b)$ from $pp \to H^\pm h \to W^\pm h h$ with the signatures $\sigma^{h}_{2t}(2W+4b)$ and $\sigma^{h}_{t}(2W+4b)$ (right panel) from the two top (anti)quark processes.
-Analogous to Figure \ref{fig1}, we show the corresponding results of the production of $4b$ final states from $pp \to H^\pm A \to W^\pm AA$ and $pp \to H^+ H^- \to W^+ W^- AA$ in Figure \ref{fig2}.
-It is therefore clear that signatures from di-Higgs processes can provide a significant alternative discovery channels for charged Higgs bosons at the LHC in the 2HDM Type-I.
+In what follows, we show the production rates of relevant final states from different scenarios.
+In Figure \ref{fig1}, we compare $W+4b$ and $2W+4b$ signatures from $pp \to H^\pm h \to W^\pm hh$ and $pp \to H^+ H^- \to W^+ W^- hh$ with $\sigma_{2t}(2W+4b)$ (left panel) and $\sigma_{t}(2W+4b)$ (right panel) ones from the two top (anti)quark processes.
+Analogously to Figure \ref{fig1}, the same signatures from $pp \to H^\pm A \to W^\pm A A$ and $p p \to H^+ H^- \to W^+ W^- A A$ are compared with those from processes involving the top (anti)quark in Figure \ref{fig2}.
+From these plots, it is therefore clear that signatures from di-Higgs processes can yield substantial alternative discovery modes for charged Higgs bosons at the LHC in the context of the 2HDM Type I.